June 4, 2020

 What are Puppet Facts?

-If you have a mix of Windows servers (Core and ServerStandard) and Windows desktops with varying versions and editions of Windows, using Windows build-specific Puppet facts allows you to:
+If you have a mix of Windows servers (Core and ServerStandard) and Windows desktops with varying versions and editions of Windows, using Windows Puppet facts allows you to:

 • Avoid installing GUI type tools (Notepad++) on Windows core servers